 The Advisor focuses on making investments in real estate-related assets and generally purchases and sells the assets through privately negotiated transactions.
-In such privately negotiated transactions, best execution is met by the consummation of the deal with the best possible terms for the Client.
 Depending on the terms of our Investments, the Advisor has the authority to negotiate and enter into derivatives transactions on behalf of certain Clients, primarily to hedge a risk (e.g., interest rate or foreign exchange risk).
 Counterparties to these derivatives transactions are selected based on a number of factors, including credit rating, downgrade triggers, execution prices, execution capability with respect to complex derivative structures, reputation, responsiveness and/or other criteria relevant to a particular transaction.

-In addition, on occasion, we invest Client funds in public securities and debt instruments, including for funds held but not yet invested in real estate, funds generated from the management of properties, or the sales proceeds of real estate Investments.
-Such funds are invested primarily in Treasury money market funds and U.S. Government obligations, repurchase agreements and other instruments guaranteed by the U. S. or U.S. agencies.
-These Investments are strictly incidental to our real estate activities.
-To the limited extent the Advisor transacts in public securities, it intends to select broker-dealers based upon their ability to provide best execution for the applicable Client taking into consideration a variety of factors, including the Advisor's prior experience with the broker-dealer; the broker-dealer's responsiveness to the Advisor; the broker-dealer's expertise in dealing with Investments that are restrictive or illiquid in nature; and commission rates, among other factors the Advisor deems relevant to the specific transaction.
-The Advisor does not select broker-dealers based on Investor referrals.
+In addition, on occasion we have, and in the future we reserve the right to, invest Client funds in public securities and debt instruments, including for funds held but not yet invested in real estate, funds generated from the management of properties, or the sales proceeds of real estate Investments.
+To the extent the Advisor transacts in public securities, it intends to select broker-dealers based upon their ability to provide best execution for the applicable Client taking into consideration a variety of factors, including the Advisor's prior experience with the broker-dealer; the broker-dealer's execution capability, financial responsibility, reputation and expertise within the industry; the broker-dealer's responsiveness to the Advisor; the broker-dealer's expertise in dealing with Investments that are restrictive or illiquid in nature; and commission rates, among other factors the Advisor deems relevant to the specific transaction.
+The Advisor will not and does not select broker-dealers based on Investor referrals.